adobe/aepsdk-edge-ios/Documentation/Tutorials/edge-send-event-tutorial.md

 <details>
   <summary> What is <code>cd</code>?
 What did I just do? </summary><p>

-`cd` is the terminal command for change directory; the command above changes your terminal's active directory to the repository we just copied.
+`cd` is the terminal command for change directory; the command above changes the terminal's active directory to the tutorial folder that holds the tutorial app's code.

 The long string after is the full path (kind of like an address) to the code repository folder: `/Users/tim/Documents/aepsdk-edge-ios-tutorial-send-event/Documentation/Tutorials/EdgeTutorialAppStart`, taken together, this command changes our terminal window context to the tutorial app code folder!